-Leaders who value morality outperform their unethical peers, regardless of industry, company size, or role, according to new research.
+Leaders who value morality and follow a moral compass outperform their unethical peers, regardless of industry, company size, or role, according to new research.
 But because we all define a “moral leader” differently, leaders who try to do good may face unexpected difficulties.

 The research team examined more than 300 books, essays, and studies on moral leadership from 1970 to 2018.
 They discovered that leaders who prioritized morality had higher performing organizations with less turnover and that their employees were more creative, proactive, engaged, and satisfied.

 “Over and over again, our research found that followers perceived ethical leaders as more effective and trusted, and those leaders enjoyed greater personal well-being than managers with questionable morality,” says study coauthor Jim Lemoine, assistant professor of organization and human resources at the University at Buffalo.
 “The problem is, though, that when we talk about an ‘ethical business leader,’ we’re often not talking about the same person.”